zalohcin/eyes.sdk.javascript1/packages/eyes-universal/README.md

     },
   }

-  type ResultPayload = {
-    element: string | null, // id of the element or null if element is not found }
+  type ResultPayload = Element | null, // id of the element or null if element is not found
   ```
 </details>